Reach: 502,650 women, 150,800 adolescent girls and 83,600 infants (50% girls)

 IMPACT is accelerating the reduction of maternal and newborn mortality by addressing major reproductive, maternal, and newborn health challenges in eight districts of Mwanza Region, which is located in northern Tanzania, bordering Lake Victoria.

-The program focuses on improving availability of quality maternal and newborn health services; and increasing the use of those services by women and their families.
+The program focuses on improving the availability of quality maternal and newborn health services; and increasing the use of those services by women and their families.
 IMPACT takes a holistic approach to maternal and newborn health, inclusive of sexual, reproductive and adolescent health, advancing gender equality, and concern for the environment.

 Key activities include:

 - Capacity building for health system managers, including collaborating with regional and council health management teams and health facility governance committees to enhance planning, budgeting, and quality service delivery.

 - Building the knowledge and skills of health professionals and community volunteers in high-impact areas of reproductive, maternal, and newborn health.